oracle/docker-images/OracleAnalytics/README.md

 To download and run Oracle Analytics Server Distribution regardless of inside or outside a container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.

-All scripts and files hosted in this project and GitHub [docker/OracleAnalyticsServer](./) repository required to build the Docker images are, unless otherwise noted, released under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
+All scripts and files hosted in this project and GitHub [docker/OracleAnalyticsServer](./) repository required to build the container images are, unless otherwise noted, released under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.

 ## Copyright